hoteltonight/HTKit/HTKitDemo/Pods/HTRasterView/README.md

 ## Overview

-HTStateAwareRasterImageView is a rasterization system that caches rendered components based on state.
-The advantage over Core Animation's rasterization is that you only draw a component once for each unique state.
-Asynchronous drawing is also supported.
+HTRasterView is a rasterization system that caches rendered components based on state.
+A few advantages over Core Animation's rasterization:

+* You only draw a component once for each unique state
+* Asynchronous drawing is supported for non-nested use cases
+* Intelligent cached component nesting
+* Components that support edge capping (resizable UIImage) render in their smallest possible frame (performance gain)
+* 'Precompute' GPU-intensive operations like alpha compositing and masking into a single image
+* Switch manually between rasterized version and actual component

-Associated blog post at http://engineering.hoteltonight.com/asynchronous-state-aware-component-rasterizat
+Check out the associated blog post at http://engineering.hoteltonight.com/asynchronous-state-aware-component-rasterizat

 ## Installation